What’s happening

 Chris Otto, geographic discipline leader for Colliers Engineering and Design, the city’s consulting engineering firm, broke down the two parking expansion options for council.

 One option grows the total number of city hall parking spaces to 134, with 79 existing and new paved spaces, plus 55 existing unpaved spaces along DeZavala Road.
-Otto said that saves one cluster of trees but would force the removal several other trees, and could prompt relocation of the surrounding public walking nature tail and a rain garden.
+Otto said that saves one cluster of trees but would force the removal of several other trees, and could prompt relocation of the surrounding public walking nature trail and a rain garden.

 A second option would increase the total number of parking spaces to 173, including 118 new and existing paved spaces.
 This scenario, Otto said, would mean the elimination of the aforementioned cluster of trees and other trees.